ericabxy/freedesktop-assistant/README.md

 make-runner: generate a script which invokes an executable as a "runner" that can run other files.

+run-as-script: run the file as if it was an executable script.
+This allows users to run a script on systems where the normal available actions only include opening the file in a text editor.

 edit-as-text: open the file as a text file in GEdit or any other text editor.
 This gets around the tedious process of shuffling system defaults around just to edit a script.

+edit-with-eureka: open a WAD file with Eureka map editor.
+This gets around an issue where opening a WAD file in Eureka using the normal context menu causes Eureka to become the default runner for WAD files.

+extract-with-deutex: extract and convert all the assets from a WAD into the current directory.
+Useful for examining the contents of a WAD file.

 ======----====----====----====----====----====----====----====----======